uogbuji/techwriting/gist-like/searxng-notes.md

 Incidentally, part of my process of figuring out the REST API was peeking in Langchain's `SearxSearchWrapper` code.
 I guess a timely reminder: Never look in Langchain's code 🫣😂.

 Cameron mentioned that SearXNG offers access to cached versions of lots of pages.
 I do wonder whether they rely on upstream for that.
 If so, [it might be a brief ride](https://news.ycombinator.com/item?id=39198329).
 Would be interesting to look in on [Dweb efforts to decentralize archive.org](https://archive.org/details/DWeb-Archive), then integrate into SearXNG.

+Note: Also came across [YaCy](https://yacy.net/), which is neat, but somthing different.
+A search engine in its own right (though decentralized), rather than a meta of existing engines.